Environment illumination provided as standard in an

 slit shutter.
 Concerning movement analyzing one should prefer

-cameras with the first one, because the rolling does not guarantee
+cameras with the first one, because this scanning of the sensor

-to take the resulting frame at a defined moment.
+does not guarantee to take the resulting frame at a defined moment

 Changing the shutter time one can vary the illumination, of